Thiggel/Monotonic-Early-Exit/blogpost.md

 ### Testing the Monotonicity Assumption

 The early exiting methods implicitly assume the monotonicity property, but they don’t test whether it actually holds.
-So to see if this monotonicity assumption holds, we conduct an experiment with three different settings of the T5 model:
+So to see if this monotonicity assumption holds, we conduct experiments with three different versions of the T5 model.

-1. **Default T5**: The standard model without any early exiting mechanism.
+We test the monotonicity assumption on the default T5 model, which does not use early exiting, the CALM model, and the FREE model.
-2. **CALM**: A model optimized with a weighted cross-entropy objective to favor predictions from higher layers.
+We use the BigPatent dataset, which is commonly used for summarization tasks.

-3. **FREE**: An extended version of CALM that includes a layer-wise knowledge distillation loss to refine the early exiting process.
+The monotonicity assumption states that when a model makes a top prediction at a given layer, this prediction will persist as top prediction through subsequent layers, with the model becoming increasingly confident in this prediction as it progresses.

-We evaluate these models using the BigPatent dataset, which is commonly used for summarization tasks.
-Here's how we test the monotonicity assumption:
+In other words, there are two parts to this assumption: the prediction remains the same after a given layer, and the model (monotonically) becomes more confident in that prediction with each additional layer.
+We test both parts of the monotonicity assumption with the following two experiments.

-1. **Fraction of Stable Predictions**: We measure the fraction of tokens for which the top-1 prediction remains unchanged after each layer.
-If a model can make a correct prediction early on and maintain it, this suggests that the model's confidence is indeed increasing with more computation.
+**Fraction of Stable Predictions**: We measure the fraction of tokens for which the top-1 prediction remains unchanged after each layer.
+If this fraction is high for a certain layer, it means that at that layer the model has often made a prediction and doesn't change it in later layers.

 <p
    align='center'